When Life gets in the way of creating art

-There are times when life gets in the way of creating art.
-I cannot get into the studio!
+There are times when life gets in the way of creating art and I cannot get into the studio!

-Regardless of the plotting and planning beforehand, I had to cry “I give up” last year when our project, replacing the borer-ridden floors in the older part of our home, took an onerous turn.
+Regardless of the plotting and planning beforehand, I had to cry “I give up” in June 2022 when our project, replacing the borer-ridden floors in the older part of our home, took an onerous turn.

 Originally, I dreamt I would create art, tucked away in the warmth of my light-filled studio, whilst the builder performed his magic.
 Reality soon crashed in around me.